Paul Bishop Houses: Bishop Houses

-The Bishop Houses were declared a historic property through Toronto By-law 895-1998 enacted on December 17, 1998, under the Ontario Heritage Act.
+The Bishop Houses were researched by the Toronto Historical Board, which recommended heritage designation.
+They were declared a historic property through City of Toronto By-law 895-1998 enacted on December 17, 1998, under the Ontario Heritage Act.
 At the time, the building had been vacant for an extended time and still bore the alterations made since 1872.
 These included a three-storey addition to the rear and addition of a gabled dormer on the roof.
-The houses were restored in 2005-2006 and the addition removed to allow construction of the highrise Kings Court Condominium building to the south.